virtual-labs/exp-point-processes-au/README.md

 ### About the Experiment

-"The experiment "Time-Frequency Analysis of Bio-signals" introduces methods to analyze non-stationary biomedical signals, such as ECG or EEG, using time-frequency techniques like the Short-Time Fourier Transform (STFT) and Wavelet Transform.
-This helps visualize how signal frequency content evolves over time, providing deeper insights into physiological processes and abnormalities."
+The "Point Processes and Models" experiment introduces learners to stochastic models used to represent random events distributed in time or space.
+It focuses on fundamental concepts like the Poisson process and its variants, enabling users to simulate and analyze real-world phenomena such as neuron spike trains, traffic flow, or communication signals.
+This experiment helps build intuition about the probabilistic structure and behavior of point processes through interactive visualizations and hands-on simulations.

 <b>Name of Developer | <b> Dr. Shyam Diwakar
 :--|:--|